10 Fast-Growing Trees to Fill Out Your Landscape

 Red Maple

-This ornamental tree is easy to establish and fast-growing.
+This ornamental easy to grow tree is also fast-growing.
 It produces brightly colored yellow or red leaves early in the fall and is a much better choice than silver maple or boxelder.
 Plus, it produces pollen early in the spring, which may help nourish bees and other pollen-dependent insects.

 8 / 10